 2019 rolls around, my feet are feeling great, I hiked the Ocean to Lake Trail a few more times, and soon embarked on a thru hike of the Sheltowee Trace Trail.
 A 320 mile route across the state of Kentucky.
 Still to this day one of my favorite hikes I have done.
 Later that year I joined some friends on the Pacific Northwest Trail to do a 600 mile section across the state of Washington.
 Shortly after finishing getting a ride to Utah to hike the 100 mile Uinta Highline Trail.
 It was a year of very different environments.
 From Florida Trails, to lush Kentucky with its towering rock walls, the rugged off trail terrain in the Pacific Northwest, to the near desert environment in Utah hiking above 10,000 feet.

 The following year brought many challenges across the world, and I don’t think anyone would say 2020 was an easy year for them.
-Fortunately prior to covid making its way to the United states I was able to sneak in a second thru hike of the 1,100 mile Florida Trail hike before moving out west to Arizona.
-This hike across Florida was a little different as I wasn’t setting a speed record, but also I was hiking with my girlfriend Lotus!
-We met on the PNT while she was working in Olympic National Park, and somehow I convinced her to do this trail with me.
+Fortunately prior to the pandemic making its way to the United states I was able to sneak in a second thru hike of the 1,100 mile Florida Trail hike before moving out west to Arizona.
+This hike across Florida was a little different as I wasn’t setting a speed record, but also I was hiking with a partner.
 My first truly long hike with a partner was a great one, and once again I learned a lot.

 If you wish to contact me, feel free to come through my email